 At its simplest, DSP can give extremely accurate versions of conventional crossover filters.
 These do not guarantee to give you the acoustic response you desire, however, because the individual drivers impose their own frequency and phase responses.

 The next step up is to produce filters that cannot be built from conventional analogue means.
 These can, for example, be linear phase, meaning that they do not distort the transient response of the system, and may effectively need to see into the future.
 This is achieved by adding an overall delay or latency into the system.

-Beyond that comes driver correction, which is usually restricted to corrections of the phase, frequency and time responses of the drivers so that their acoustic outputs better match a simple target response.
-A driver can be rendered genuinely ‘flat’ and phase neutral in its response – at a single point in space.
+Beyond that comes driver correction, which is usually restricted to corrections of the phase, frequency and time responses of the drivers so that their acoustic outputs are rendered genuinely ‘flat’ and phase neutral.
 DSP cannot influence the dispersion characteristics of a single driver in combination with its baffle – a diaphragm of finite size will always ‘beam’ as frequency rises – but DSP can influence the overall dispersion of the sum of multiple drivers through the slopes of the crossovers between drivers and at what frequencies they occur.
 More ‘ways’ i.e. drivers between large and small will improve the uniformity of dispersion.

 A very interesting next step may be nonlinear driver correction, where we get even closer to a completely neutral system, but this is not commonly done – yet.
 However, in some speakers, bass drivers are already corrected for distortion using feedback of cone motion.

 For an active DSP system we need to reproduce multiple channels simultaneously: one per driver.
 A multichannel DAC is just like a conventional stereo DAC but with more outputs.
 Samples are passed to it in “frames”, with samples for all drivers reproduced simultaneously and locked together to the same sample clock.
 Such devices are commonplace and cheap, usually running from USB or some other digital interface.